About Our Organization

-- At MHS we provide academic courses, educational clubs and activities for home schooled children in preschool through high school as well as support for homeschooling families in Middle Tennessee.
+- At MHS we provide tutorial classes, cooperative classes and educational activities for home schooled children in preschool through high school as well as support for homeschooling families in Middle Tennessee.

 - We strive to foster creativity, entrepreneurial spirit, and problem-solving by empowering students to take ownership of their education and commit to lifelong learning.

 - MHS is organized exclusively for educational purposes as described under Section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future tax code.